BSOD-Twins-Error0508/InsightLog/KNOWN_BUGS.md

 # Known Bugs and Replication Steps

-## 1. remove_filter does not remove by index
-- **How to replicate:**
-  - Create an analyzer, add three filters: 'a', 'b', 'c'.
-  - Call `remove_filter(1)`.
-  - Instead of removing the second filter, it may raise a ValueError or remove the wrong filter.

 ## 2. filter_data returns None on error instead of raising
 - **How to replicate:**